Sywooch/eshop/README.md

 ### Via Composer

-1. eshop is available on [Packagist](https://packagist.org/packages/earthperson/eshop).
+1. Eshop is available on [Packagist](https://packagist.org/packages/earthperson/eshop).
 It can be installed by running:

         $ composer create-project earthperson/eshop your-project-name --prefer-dist

+2. Then run bower update

+		$ bower update

-2. Then look at the `config/`
+3. Then look at the `config/`

 [1]: images/logo.png